-You have been seeing so many charity appeals over the last 22 nights; images of pain, suffering and devastation.
+You have been seeing so many charity appeals over the nights of Ramadan; images of pain, suffering and devastation.
 Have you become desensitised?
 Do you change the channel and forget?
 Have you become a War Photographer?

 A hundred agonies in black-and-white